 If you’re having issues with any of the above, there is still time to make significant improvements before the season begins.
 I actually have a few patients who schedule their physicals in September or October so they know they’re good to go before opening day, which is a great idea.
 You’ve put in the work on the rest of your equipment, so don’t ignore the most important one.
 Good luck and safe hunting!

-About the Author: Jeff Samyn is a QDMA member, physical therapist, orthopedic clinical specialist, and certified strength and conditioning specialist at Northern Michigan Sports Medicine Center in Petoskey, Michigan.
+About the Author: Jeff Samyn is an NDA member, physical therapist, orthopedic clinical specialist, and certified strength and conditioning specialist at Northern Michigan Sports Medicine Center in Petoskey, Michigan.
 This information is not to be considered medical advice and is not intended to replace consultation with a qualified medical professional.